 Foreign Market Risk: The securities markets of many foreign countries, including emerging countries, have substantially less trading volume than the securities markets of the United States, and securities of some foreign companies are less liquid and more volatile than securities of comparable United States companies.
 As a result, foreign securities markets can be subject to greater influence by adverse events generally affecting the market, by large investors' trading significant blocks of securities, or by large dispositions of securities, than as it is in the United States.
 The limited liquidity of some foreign markets can affect our ability to acquire or dispose of securities at a price and time it believes is advisable.
+The impact of tariffs and trade wars may not only impact investments in other companies, but may also impact the performance of domestic companies and investments.
 Further, many foreign governments are less stable than that of the United States.
 There can be no assurance that any significant, sustained instability would not increase the risks of investing in the securities markets of certain countries.